• Latest

 Different Spaces at the Library

 The library comprises the 15th-century Duke Humfrey’s Library, the 17th-century Schools Quadrangle, the 18th-century Clarendon Building and Radcliffe Camera, and the 21st-century Weston Library.
-The scene where Harry was searching for information under the invisible cloak in the restricted section of Hogwarts library was filmed in Duke Humfrey’s Library.
+The scene where Harry searched for information under the invisible cloak in the restricted section of Hogwarts Library was filmed in Duke Humfrey’s Library.

 Plan your visit